Rangoric/BattleTech-Campaign/Jasmine.md

 She travels with the Maxim, and it's 4 squads of infantry.

-## Starr Icetoff - Senior NCO & Father of Kem
+## Starr Icetoff - Sr. Medic & Father of Kem

-Aside from Kem who now drives a tank (bleh), Starr comes from a long line of infantry army brats.
-Became a huge Fan of the Ying Long Battle Armor the first time he saw it in action, or didn't see it, which he thought was amazing.
-So now him, and his family, make up the OMNI BA platoon for Jasmine.
-It's all Ying Long for now, as they are brand new.

 ## Indigo - Younger Brother